The Final Composition

 - All of the criteria for judging and decision-making shall be at the discretion of the Charity and shall not be open to dispute or discussion.

-- The Winner’s Prize cannot be exchanged by You or transferred by You and cannot be redeemed by You for any other prize.
-The Winner’s Prize may generally be amended and/or supplemented at the Charity’s discretion, and if you are the Winner, You acknowledge that the Winner’s Prize shall be as it is in its final form as advised by the Charity.
+- The Winner’s Prize and the Runners Up Prizes cannot be exchanged by You or transferred by You and cannot be redeemed by You for any other prize.
+The Winner’s Prize and the Runners Up Prizes may generally be amended and/or supplemented at the Charity’s discretion, and if you are the Winner or a Finalist, You acknowledge that the Winner’s Prize and the Runners Up Prizes shall be as it is in its final form as advised by the Charity.

 - If You are chosen as the Winner, You agree to be filmed for potential inclusion in a short documentary film (“the Documentary”) to be viewable on the County Hall Arts Website.